bmarlow/Ansible-Satellite-Self-Service/2-Self_Service_with_Tower_Part_I/README.md

 # PART 2: Using Tower
 In our first section we set up Ansible to utilize Satellite's ability to create virtual machines.
-That is great, but if that was where we stopped, we really just moved the work around a bit.
-If we want to really step up our game here we need to get this work into Ansible Tower so that we can do things like auditing, sharing, variable replacement, and self-service.
+That's a great start, but if that was where we stopped, we really just moved the work around a bit.
+If we want to really step up our game here, we need to get this work into Ansible Tower so that we can do things like auditing, sharing, variable replacement, and self-service.

 ## Variable Replacement